 Email marketing is commonly used by many industries to engage with leads and customers alike.
-That’s why this week on the Broker Tool Belt, we’re listing out the top 5 emerging insurance agency email marketing trends to look out for heading into 2018.
+That’s why this week on the Broker Tool Belt, we’re listing out the top 5 emerging insurance email marketing trends to look out for heading into years to come.

 To thrive in a highly competitive environment like the insurance industry takes a lot of technical expertise, a thorough understanding of digital marketing, and a strong insurance agency brand identity.